KQM-git/TCL/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 In addition, neither Anemo nor Geo may be applied as an aura.
 Hereinafter, all aura applications will be referred to with this unit modifier already applied.

+## Character Elemental Gauge Application

+Each character has a set amount of elemental gauge applied by each individual attack or skill.
+A full list of character skills and their corresponding elemental gauges can be found below:
+{% page-ref page="../../resources/compendiums/elemental-gauges.md" %}

 ## Decay Rate